Call for Free consultation

 Pro: Opportunity to Pay Off Non-dischargeable Debts

-Chapter 13 allows the repayment of non-dischargeable debts like missed mortgage payments, child support obligations, or tax obligations over the life of the plan.
+Chapter 13 allows the repayment of non-dischargeable debts, including certain tax debts, missed mortgage payments, and child support obligations, over the life of the plan.
 However, in most cases, you’ll have to pay down your non-dischargeable debts fully to receive a discharge at the end of your repayment plan.

 Con: Limited Financial Freedom